 Through continuous community engagement, City Hall is seeking to understand how social integration is experienced by Londoners.
-We hosted a series of events and discussions with communities across London70.
-These offered important insights into Londoners' experiences and their ideas on improving social integration.
+A series of events and discussions with communities across London offered important insights into Londoners' experiences and their ideas on improving social integration.
 They helped inform this strategy.
 The Mayor's Citizen Led Engagement Programme will continue to help City Hall understand people's experiences of and views on social integration.

 Engagement to date highlighted many positive examples of social integration already happening in London.
-Participants talked about the ways in which sport, volunteering, food, culture and experiences of parenting had brought them together with diverse Londoners.
+Participants talked about the ways in which sport, volunteering, culture, food and experiences of parenting had brought them together with diverse Londoners.
 Many see London as a successful city for diversity and openness.
 One Londoner had "gained a lot of knowledge of culture and religion" and "school friends and neighbours from all over the world."